awsdocs/aws-cost-management-user-guide/doc_source/monitor-charges.md

    1. Choose **Create Alarm**\.

 1. In the **Confirm new email addresses** dialog box, confirm the email address or choose **I will do it later**\.
 If you don't confirm the email address now, the alarm remains in the `Pending confirmation` status until you do so, and does not send an alert\.
-To view the status of your alarm, choose **Alarms** in the navigation pane\.
+To view the status of your alarm, choose **Alarms** in the navigation pane\.<a name="price-change-notification-2"></a>

 **To sign up for price update notifications**